-Work-related and economic effects of the COVID-19 pandemic

-The pandemic has caused a significant reduction in the number of endoscopic procedures worldwide (13,14), which is similar to that described in the present study by most of the respondents working in Colombia and South America.
-In this regard, according to a study in which a survey was administered to 163 endoscopists in 48 countries, a decrease in the number of procedures performed was experienced in 99 % of the endoscopy units.
-In fact, four units (2.4 %) stopped performing these procedures (15).
+Work-related and economic effects of the COVID-19 pandemic.
+The pandemic has caused a significant reduction in the number of endoscopic procedures worldwide (13,14), which is similar to what was described in the present study by most of the respondents working in Colombia and South America.
+In this regard, according to a study in which a survey was administered to 163 endoscopists in 48 countries, a decrease in the number of procedures performed was experienced in 99% of the endoscopy units where they were working, and in fact, 4 units (2.4%) stopped performing them at all (15).

-More than 70% of participants from Colombia and South America reported that their income had decreased by up to 75%.
-However, in the case of endoscopists working in Spain, only 14% reported having experienced such a decrease.
-In addition, according to 57.5% of the respondents, the cost of the supplies required for the operation of endoscopy units increased during the pandemic, which was more frequent in the

-Colombian and the South American endoscopists groups.
+More than 70% of participants from Colombia and South America reported their income had decreased up to 75%; however, in the case of endoscopists working in Spain, only 14% of them reported having experienced such decrease.
+In addition, according to 57.5% of the respondents, the costs of the supplies required for the operation of endoscopy units increased during the pandemic, being this finding more frequent in the Colombian and the South American endoscopists groups.

-Worldwide, unemployment rates have increased and some companies have even closed down due to the pandemic.
-The need to use personal protective equipment (PPE) and making infrastructure adjustments to reduce the risk of SARS-CoV-2 infection in the healthcare settings has contributed to the reduction of the revenue for healthcare provision-related activities.
-In fact, some private hospitals in the United States have reported that their income has decreased by 50 to 60%, and up to 80% in some institutions dedicated only to the performance of diagnostic procedures (16).
-Regarding the doctor-patient relationship, almost half (44.5%) of participants in the present study believed that it had not changed at all and 43.8 % reported that it was worse.
-In particular, the proportion of endoscopist in the Spanish group who believed this relationship was worse was much higher.
+Worldwide, unemployment rates have increased and even some companies have closed down due to the pandemic.
+In addition, the need to use PPE and making infrastructure adjustments to reduce the risk of SARS-CoV-2 infection in healthcare settings has contributed to the reduction of the revenue resulting from healthcare provision-related activities; in fact, in the United States, some private hospitals have reported their income has decreased by 50 to 60%, while in the case of some institutions dedicated only to the performance of diagnostic procedures, such reduction reaches up to 80% (16).

+Regarding the doctor-patient relationship, almost half (44.5%) of participants in the present study believed that it had not changed at all, while 43.8%, that in fact it had worsened.
+In particular, in the Spanish group, the proportion of endoscopist who believed this relationship had worsened was much higher.
-Impact of the COVID-19 pandemic on the training of residents

-In this study, 56.5 % of the respondents believed that training of residents had been negatively affected and 86 % stated that the reduction in the number of endoscopic procedures had also had a negative impact.
-Furthermore, 56.6 % stated that the online resources implemented during the pandemic should continue to be used as educational tools.
+Impact of the COVID-19 pandemic on the training of residents.
+Regarding the impact of the pandemic on the training of residents, 56.5% of the respondents believed that it has been negatively affected and 86% stated that the reduction in the number of endoscopic procedures has had a negative impact on it; somehow, 56.6% stated that the online resources implemented during the pandemic should be continue to be used as educational tools.

-Worldwide, universities and higher education institutions offering health science training programs have been seriously affected by the decrease in the number of procedures as a result of the pandemic (17).
-In this regard, one study that evaluated the number of procedures performed by gastroenterology residents per year found a notable reduction between 2019 and 2020 (372 vs 113) (18).
-Given the control and prevention measures implemented worldwide to slow down the spread of COVID-19, including social distancing and human mobility restrictions, several educational methods based on online resources have been used to continue the training of healthcare personnel, especially the use of social networks and online learning platforms (19,20).
-Likewise, medical associations have made contributions to this end by creating and making learning material available on their websites.
-Thus, the training model of healthcare personnel that was based on the performance of a high volume of procedures has been adapted to the use of new educational models such as Internet-based learning (21).
+Worldwide, universities and higher education institutions offering health sciences training programs have been seriously affected by the decrease in the number of procedures as a result of the pandemic (17).
+In this regard, one study that evaluated the number of procedures performed by gastroenterology residents per year found a notable reduction between 2019 and 2020 (372 vs. 113) (18).
+Given the control and prevention measures implemented worldwide to slow down the spread of COVID-19, including social distancing and human mobility restrictions, several educational methods based on online resources have been used to continue the training of healthcare personnel, especially the use of social networks and online learning platforms (19-20); likewise, medical associations have made contributions to this end by creating and making available learning material in their websites.
+This way, provided the current situation, the training model of healthcare personnel that was based on the performance of a high volume of procedures has been adapted to using new educational models such as Internet-based learning (21).